isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-proc-maps/c-proc-maps.md

 ---
 description: Process maps enable you to analyze the flow of activity between elements of a dimension.
-seo-description: Process maps enable you to analyze the flow of activity between elements of a dimension.
-seo-title: Process map
 solution: Analytics
 title: Process map
 topic: Data workbench